 Hypertrophic cardiomyopathy (HCM)

-British Shorthairs are generally healthy, but they tend to suffer from hypertrophic cardiomyopathy (HCM), which is the most common form of heart disease in cats, as well as hemophilia B, an inherited bleeding disorder.
-Always be sure to ask for a written health guarantee from the breeder and never buy a cat from a dishonest breeder.
+British Shorthairs are generally healthy, but they tend to suffer from hypertrophic cardiomyopathy (HCM), the most common form of heart disease in cats, and hemophilia B, an inherited bleeding disorder.
+Always ask for a written health guarantee, and never buy a cat from a dishonest breeder.

 Polycystic Kidney Disease